zcash/zips/zip-XXXX.rst

 Principles of cryptocurrency governance
 ---------------------------------------

-Most proof-of-work chains today have three major governing roles
+Most proof-of-work chains today have three major governing roles:

 1. Miners validate and secure the chain.
 They do some work to earn a reward.
    Miners are the first owners of newly minted coins, and are an integral part